All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Parenting Through Side Effects

 The practical question every parent asks: "Will I be too sick to function?"
-For the vast majority of people, no. Side effects are mild to moderate and do not prevent normal activity.
+For the vast majority of people, no. Side effects are mild to moderate and don't prevent normal activity.
 On days when nausea is worse, lean on easy meals for the family (sandwiches, cereal for dinner, or takeout) and stay hydrated.
 It passes.

 Pregnancy and Breastfeeding